 If a family is interested in adopting an older child or older children- we place primarily infants because it is primarily new infants who are voluntarily released for adoption.
 Most older children who become available for adoption are children who have been removed from their homes for abuse or neglect by state authorities.
 There are typically a number of attempts to reunite the birthfamily prior to the child’s final removal from the home and termination of parental rights.
 Adoptive families for these children must be aware that they can be very wounded children and usually require parents with knowledge and skill in handling the issues the child brings into the home such as physical or sexual abuse or acting out or other complex issues.

 Our average placements are about 16 per year.
 We have been in business since April 1997.
-We have placed nearly 200 children in that time.
+We have placed over 200 children in that time.

 Birthmothers who come to us to plan an adoption are most commonly between 18 and 42 and have one or more children already.
 We do get some birthmothers who are pregnant for the first time.
 It is rare to have a birthmother under 18 who does an adoption.

 Birthmothers come to us at all stages of pregnancy and even following the birth.
 However, the most common time to come in is during the 2nd trimester.